xpdustry/mindustry-publish/README.md

 ## How does it work ?

 We simply compile Mindustry, Arc and Rhino ourselves with a Github Action, since they don't have tight restrictions like Jitpack.
-Then the resulting jar artifacts are uploaded to our [S3 server](https://minio.xpdustry.com), and served by our [maven repository](https://maven.xpdustry.com) via the [mindustry](https://maven.xpdustry.com/#/mindustry) repository.
+Then the resulting artifacts are uploaded to our S3 server (`https://storage.xpdustry.com`).
+And finally, served by our [maven repository](https://maven.xpdustry.com/#/mindustry).

 ## How to use it ?